-SECTION F: MACHINERY AND NUMBERS
+SECTION G: MACHINERY AND NUMBERS

-- (F-1) Machines must be clean and free of leaks. - (F-2) Nuts and bolts shall be securely fastened, and parts must be attached in a safe, workmanlike manner. - (F-3) Clutch and brake levers must have integral ball-ends.
-Minimum diameter of the ball-end is 1/2-inch if OEM, otherwise 5/8-inch diameter. - (F-4) Machines must have a guard completely shielding the primary drive. - (F-5) It is highly recommended that drive chain sprockets be shielded.
-Front sprockets should retain OEM countershaft sprocket covers, and rear sprockets should be shielded by a "shark fin" foot-deflector device. - (F-6) Oil fixtures including but not limited to drain, filter, filter plate bolts, caps and plugs must be safety wired with 0.032-inch minimum diameter stainless steel wire.
+- (G-1) Machines must be clean and free of leaks. - (G-2) Nuts and bolts shall be securely fastened, and parts must be attached in a safe, workmanlike manner. - (G-3) Clutch and brake levers must have integral ball-ends.
+Minimum diameter of the ball-end is 1/2-inch if OEM, otherwise 5/8-inch diameter. - (G-4) Machines must have a guard completely shielding the primary drive. - (G-5) It is highly recommended that drive chain sprockets be shielded.
+Front sprockets should retain OEM countershaft sprocket covers, and rear sprockets should be shielded by a "shark fin" foot-deflector device. - (G-6) Oil fixtures including but not limited to drain, filter, filter plate bolts, caps and plugs must be safety wired with 0.032-inch minimum diameter stainless steel wire.
 This includes gear oil plugs in shaft-drive motorcycles, and plugs for enclosed chains.
 Spin-on oil filters must be secured by a hose clamp, and the hose clamp safety wired to prevent rotation.
-If a wire attachment point on the filter has been provided by the manufacturer, that point may be used instead of a hose clamp. - (F-7) Non-OEM oil lines and oil-cooler lines must be braided stainless steel.
+If the manufacturer has provided a wire attachment point on the filter, that point may be used instead of a hose clamp.
+Quick release pins or clips are not allowed. - (G-7) Non-OEM oil lines and oil-cooler lines must be braided stainless steel.
 The Technical Inspector must approve all oil hose connections.
 Hose clamps are not allowed.
 The only exception will be machines equipped with an oil-cooler stock from the factory.
 When OEM equipment is used, no modification to oil-cooler or hoses is allowed.
-Banjo bolts on oil lines must be safety wired. - (F-8) Four-stroke engines must have oil breather lines return to the oil tank or a heat and shatter resistant catch tank of at least 8 oz. capacity with the inlet line securely fastened and vented to avoid pressurization.
-Alternatively, motorcycles may vent oil breather(s) to an unmodified air-box with plugged drains, or directly into exhaust injectors (PAIR valves). - (F-9) Automatic chain oilers are not allowed. - (F-10) Water-cooled motorcycles must have radiator drain plugs and caps safety wired.
+Banjo bolts on oil lines must be safety wired. - (G-8) Four-stroke engines must have oil breather lines return to the oil tank or to a heat and shatter resistant catch tank of at least 8 oz. capacity with the inlet line securely fastened and vented to avoid pressurization.
+Alternatively, motorcycles may vent oil breather(s) to an unmodified air-box with plugged drains, or directly into exhaust injectors (PAIR valves). - (G-9) Automatic chain oilers are not allowed. - (G-10) Water-cooled motorcycles must have radiator drain plugs and caps safety wired.
 Antifreeze or glycol based cooling additives may NOT be used in the cooling system.
 Red Line Water Wetter or similar water additives are allowed.
 Four-stroke water cooled engines must have a securely attached coolant overflow reservoir of at least 8 oz. capacity made of heat resistant material.
-The coolant reservoir must be separate from the oil catch tank, and have a vent line terminating in the belly pan. - (F-11) A tail section or rear mudguard must extend to at least a vertical line drawn through the rear axle. - (F-12) Rims smaller than 16 inches (front) and 15 inches (rear) in diameter may not be used.
-Spokes must be tight and wheels must be reasonably true. - (F-13) Brakes must be installed in a safe, workmanlike manner.
+The coolant reservoir must be separate from the oil catch tank, and have a vent line terminating in the belly pan. - (G-11) A tail section or mudguard must extend to at least a vertical line drawn through the rear axle. - (G-12) Rims smaller than 16 inches (front) and 15 inches (rear) in diameter may not be used.
+Spokes must be tight and wheels must be reasonably true. - (G-13) Brakes must be installed in a safe, workmanlike manner.
 Front and rear brakes must operate effectively.
-Brake caliper bolts must be safety wired. - (F-14) Valve stem caps must be metal and rounded. - (F-15) Axle nuts, axle bolts, and axle pinch bolts must be secondarily secured.
+Brake caliper bolts must be safety wired. - (G-14) Valve stem caps must be metal and rounded. - (G-15) Axle nuts, axle bolts, and axle pinch bolts must be secondarily secured.
 Axle bolts that thread into the end of an axle and axle pinch bolts must be safety wired.
 For motorcycles with dual pinch bolts near each end of the axle, it is sufficient to safety wire one bolt per side (in addition to the axle nut or axle bolt).
-Axle nuts must be secured using safety wire, a cotter pin, or a cotter pin substitute (see F-16).
+Axle nuts must be secured using safety wire, a cotter pin, or a cotter pin substitute (see G-16).